 —got mammoth blisters on my pinky toes that have taken two weeks to heal

 —was posed with by Lily Collins (in my capacity as relevant Stella-branded prop)

 —was shaken hands with by Chris Rock (didn’t know who he was until the model I was with excitedly explained he was the goofy voice behind Marty in Madagascar)

 —admired the back of Alec Baldwin’s head from the bamboo pedestal where I was standing while my feet were photographed by the New York Times…

 How did an unremarkable girl from the suburbs end up here?
-How can it be that the modeling contract I signed while still in High School and shy as a mouse wind up working out, wind up being anything more than the scam I expected it to be, a pipe dream?
+How can it be that the modeling contract I signed while still in High School and shy as a mouse wound up working out, wound up being anything more than the scam I expected it to be, a joke?
 I’m not usually one to feel star-struck or impressed by a lot of famous names in one place, but tonight, I had to admit, I felt a wee bit incredulous.